Tribord Easybreath vs. Ocean Reef Aria

-Before this mask you had to have a standard scuba diving mask and snorkel.
-For many people this was rather uncomfortable as they couldn’t breathe through their nose but had to use their mouth.
+Before this mask made the full-face design popular, you had to have a standard scuba diving mask and snorkel.
+For many people, this was rather uncomfortable as they couldn’t breathe through their nose but had to use their mouths.
 And in more than one instance the snorkel would fill up with water and people instead of air sucked water.

 This turned off a lot of people from even trying to snorkel.
 The thought of an uncomfortable mask in combination with water gushing into your mouth was just not doing it.

 The combination of all these downsides has led many people to not even try to snorkel or to simply give it up after one or a couple of trips.

 Features of a full-face snorkel mask